 A common thread in the “Kiddie Cruiser” Club was that many of us found our way to a military recruiting office because we were down on our luck for one reason or another.
 Obviously being a high school dropout was a strike against most of us as well and some of us had been in trouble for one reason or another, maybe also being homeless, etc. In my era, drugs were not a big part of society so they played no role in our destiny.

 My problems started when I was very young in life.
-I grew up in a family where alcohol was a problem to the extent that it really affected me, especially my relationship with my father.
+I grew up in a family where alcoholism was a problem to the extent that it really affected me, especially my relationship with my father.
 We grew further and further apart the older that I became.
-Secondly, as a young lad I lived for and loved sports.
-Just like almost every other kid in America.
+Secondly, as a young lad I lived for and loved sports, just like almost every other kid in America.
 When I was going into the 9th grade I went to get my physical exam in order to play in interscholastic sports.
 I flunked the heart exam part of the physical and competitive interscholastic sports would no longer be a part of my life.
 The crazy thing was I was allowed to play intramural sports, but couldn’t go out for any of the school teams.
 My life began to change from the day I flunked that physical and walked out of that doctor’s office.

 There were about 40 of us in a room the day of our physical.
 All different branches of the military were represented.
 As we were standing in rows we were told the doctors would come by and check us out one by one.
 If they found anything wrong they would just tap us on the shoulder, no verbal communication.
 As the doctor approached me and was standing in front of me, he reached for his stethoscope.
 I knew what was going to happen next.
 Sure enough.
 He tapped me on the shoulder.
-I knew I was back on the streets with no where to go.
-When everyone’s physicals were completed they asked all of those who had not received a tap on the shoulder to leave and continue on with the military induction process.
-There were four or five of us who had received the fatal tap on the shoulder and we were left behind standing in this now very empty room.
+I knew I was minutes away from being back on the streets with no where to go.
+When everyone’s physicals were completed they dismissed all of those who had not received a tap on the shoulder to leave and continue on with their military induction process.
+There were four or five of us who had received the fatal tap on the shoulder and we were left behind standing in this now very quiet and empty room.
 After about a 15-20 minute wait the doctor team came back in and spoke with each of us individually.
 When it was time to talk to me they said that the examining doctor detected a heart murmur but they wanted a cardiologist to give me a further examination.
 Two days later I met with the cardiologist.
 He listened to my heart, he then asked me to do quite a few jump and jacks.
 He listened to my heart again right after the exercise and said my murmur is only at rest and I had a very normal sounding heart when exercised.
 He said I was cleared for induction into the Navy.

 Two days later I was on a bus from Des Moines, Iowa, to Kansas City, Missouri where I was sworn into the United States Navy on June 20, 1962.